S-Temple/637Assignment3/seng637-a3-Team6.md

         return result;
     }

-Cleaner code that will allow all branches and intructions to be covered:
+Cleaner code that will allow all branches and instructions to be covered:

     public double constrain(double value) {
         double result = value;